-A regular dental check up and clean is needed to detect problems when they first occur so that most conditions can be treated at an early stage with minimal cost.
-Many times patients have presented with a painful tooth when they had noticed a black spot or chip many months ago, but elected to seek help only when pain started.
-By this time, usually the cavity is very deep and close to the nerve of the tooth, meaning a simple filling would no longer suffice.
+A regular dental check-up and clean is needed to detect problems when they first occur so that most conditions can be treated at an early stage with minimal cost.
+Many times patients have presented with a painful tooth when they had noticed a black spot or chip many months ago, but elected to seek help only when the pain started.
+By this time, usually, the cavity is very deep and close to the nerve of the tooth, meaning a simple filling would no longer suffice.
 Often, more costly procedures such as a root canal treatment may be indicated.

 Be frank with your dental professional about your concerns regarding the cost of the proposed treatment.
 With any major work, a quote should be given.
 At Caulfield South Dental Surgery, we are very happy to go over the treatment plan with you.
 In many cases, treatment could be staged, the most urgent teeth needing attention would be pointed out to you, and appointments made accordingly.
 This way, you can budget and divide the cost over a longer period of time without neglecting potential problems.